rajannpatel/landscape-docs/en/landscape-install-manual.md

 This is the baseline deployment recommendation we have for the LDS product when Juju is not used.
 At a minimum, we have two machines:

  * a database server, running Ubuntu 18.04 LTS ("bionic"), with Postgresql 10.
- * If deploying Landscape to Ubuntu 16.04 LTS ("xenial"), Postgresql 9.5 is the supported version.
  * an application server, running the same version of Ubuntu as the Database server, hosting the Landscape services

 # Network access